boazsegev/plezi-website/docs/guides/hello_chat.html.md

 Again, we're making a few assumptions which are actually promises we will have to keep.
 We assume two objects, one called `output` and the other called `input`.
 We'll fix that when we get into out HTML.

-Also, in the true spirit of Agile development, we discovered we need another event to handle the user's log in process, since we will want to authenticate the user before logging them into the chat.
+Also, in the true spirit of Agile development, we discovered we need another event to handle the user's login process, since we will want to authenticate the user before logging them into the chat.
 So we added the `chat_auth` event.

 Ideally, the `chat_auth` event will contain a single-use token with a short life-span or maybe data for a different authentication technique.
 At the moment, we have no server-side persistent data storage to manage users nor tokens, so we'll let it slide.